April 24th, 2021

 If you imagine your immune system as a bucket of water, and every action you take is going to either add water or take some water away, then you’ll agree it’s important to keep your “immune system bucket” as full as possible.

-Beyond that, if you have a strong immune system, then:
+Beyond that, if you have a strong immune system, then you’ll have more:

-1) Your body will be able to deal with life’s surprises (and stressors) in a more efficient way.
+Your body will be able to deal with life’s surprises (and stressors) in a more efficient way.
 Keeping your bucket as full as possible means that each life stressor that comes up may take away a little water, but will never leave you on empty.

 For the reasons above, we always speak to our clients about their overall picture of health and wellness to help them determine what their overall fitness goals are.
 We offer in-home personal training in Toronto and we also train clients online virtually.